Bbert88/Kickstarter-Analysis/README.md

 - What are some limitations of this dataset?

 A limitation of this data set would be the short amount of time in which it was collected (2009-2017).
 Being the current year is 2022, it would be important to have fresher, more recent, data to work with.
+Another limitation of the dataset is the limited scope.
+Additional data in relation to how the fundraising campaigns were ran (marketing strategies, who makes up each donor base, etc) would be helpful in additional analysis.

 - What are some other possible tables and/or graphs that we could create?